Did I mention dogs yet? Dogs. I spend a lot of time with dogs.

-Favorite dog-related authors: Karen Pryor, Kathy Sdao, Patricia McConnell, Jean Donaldson (although I used to hate her), Debbie Jacobs, Laura VanArendonk Baugh.
-I spend a probably unwise amount of time reading the blog Eileenanddogs.
+Favorite dog-related authors: Karen Pryor, Kathy Sdao, Jean Donaldson, Eileen Anderson, Debbie Jacobs, Laura VanArendonk Baugh.

 Television: Doctor Who, The IT Crowd, Sherlock, Bokurano, Once Upon A Time (Seasons 1-3), Heroes, Alphas, Fringe, Battlestar Galactica, Code Geass, Daredevil, Arrow, Jessica Jones, Orange is the New Black, Being Human, Revolution.

 Music: Vertical Horizon, The Script, symphonic metal, folk metal, industrial.
 (No, the combination doesn't make sense to me either.)